emanuelquerty/HashMapJava/README.md

 # HashMap implementation in java
-A hash map implementation in java with generics and chaining as collision resolution.
+A hash map implementation in java that uses chaining to resolve collisions.
 This implementation always creates 8 buckets, so you can change in the HashMap constructor to any number of buckets.
 I used 8 buckets just for the purpose of collision resolution and analysis.